SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/2019-10-01-printing-press-german.md

 There is a way, though, in which this analysis cannot reveal the true impact of the printing press, in which it misses the point entirely.
 Most of the linguistic standardization and reform occurred later, from 1650 onward via the establishment of a German state, universal schooling system and near-universal literacy.
 All these phenomena are bound up in a world in which the printing press is inextricably enmeshed.
 The world of the eighteenth and nineteenth century, of imperial Germany is unimaginable without newspapers, a complex bureaucratic and legal system reliant on print, and teachers and schoolmasters teaching rules from compact grammars of the German language.
 Similarly, 17th- and 18th-century German intellectuals might have debated the corruption or enrichment of the German language via loanwordsfn:{Hartweg (2005), p.
 108ff.}, but these would have never had the cultural cachet or the exposure to influence the German language if they hadn't been featured in widely-printed foreign-language military manuals or scientific treatises.
 The world of the early modern period and beyond itself, the world that produced the very standardized German language used today, is - inevitably or contingently - in part a product of the printing press.

+## Bibliography

-Hartweg, F. (2005). *Frühneuhochdeutsch: eine Einführung in die deutsche Sprache des Spätmittelalters und der frühen Neuzeit* (2., neu bearb.
+1. Hartweg, F. (2005). *Frühneuhochdeutsch: eine Einführung in die deutsche Sprache des Spätmittelalters und der frühen Neuzeit* (2., neu bearb.
 Aufl.).
 Tübingen: Niemeyer.
-Huffines, M. L. (1974).
+2. Huffines, M. L. (1974).
 Sixteenth-Century Printers and Standardization of New High German. *The Journal of English and Germanic Philology*, *73*(1), 60–72.
-Polenz, P. von, & Sperber, H. (1978). *Geschichte der deutschen Sprache: erweiterte Neubearbeitung der früheren Darstellung von Hans Sperber* (9., überarb.
+3. Polenz, P. von, & Sperber, H. (1978). *Geschichte der deutschen Sprache: erweiterte Neubearbeitung der früheren Darstellung von Hans Sperber* (9., überarb.
 Aufl., \[Nachdr.\]).
 Berlin: de Gruyter.
-Salmons, J. (2012). *A history of German: what the past reveals about today’s language* (1st ed).
+4. Salmons, J. (2012). *A history of German: what the past reveals about today’s language* (1st ed).
 Oxford, U.K: Oxford University Press.
-Schirokauer, A. (1951).
+5. Schirokauer, A. (1951).
 Der Anteil des Buchdrucks an der Bildung des Gemeindeutschen. *Deutsche Vierteljahrsschrift für Literaturwissenschaft und Geistesgeschichte*, *25*(3), 317–350. https://doi.org/10.1007/BF03376092
-Schulz, M. (2014).
+6. Schulz, M. (2014).
 Deutsch in Handschrift und gedrucktem Buch im 15. und 16.
 Jahrhundert. *Aus Buchwerkstatt und Bibliothek / hrsg. von Lorenz Korn, Birgitt Hoffmann und Stefanie Stricker.*
 Wells, C. J. (1990). *Deutsch, eine Sprachgeschichte bis 1945*.
 Tübingen: Niemeyer.